 Dry Eye Symptoms

-While most people contend with dehydrated eyes from time to time, recurrent symptoms can be signs of a more serious issue, one that hinders everyday life and may lead to a dry eye syndrome diagnosis.
+While most people contend with occasional dehydrated eyes, recurrent symptoms can be signs of a more serious issue, one that hinders everyday life and may lead to a "dry eye syndrome" diagnosis.
 Symptoms of chronic dry eye, which are typically apparent in both eyes, include notable redness and blurry vision.
 Scratchy and/or stinging sensations are commonplace, as is general eye fatigue.
-Another symptom is watery vision—although, the condition often involves insufficient tears, tear glands may produce excess moisture in an attempt to hydrate the eyes.
+Another symptom is watery vision, despite the fact that the condition often involves insufficient tears; tear glands may reflexively but intermittently produce excess moisture in an attempt to hydrate the eyes.

 What Factors Cause Dry Eyes?

-Dry eyes can additionally stem from conditions in the environment such as a notably arid climate, high winds and some kinds of indoor cooling/heating systems.
-Allergic reactions to various plants and animals or irritants such as dust may also trigger symptoms, along with some conventional medications like antihistamines.
+Dry eyes can additionally stem from conditions in the environment such as an arid climate, high winds and certain forms of indoor cooling and heating systems.
+Allergic reactions to various plants and animals or irritants such as dust may also worsen symptoms, along with some conventional medications like antihistamines.

 How to Relieve Dry Eyes

 A simple way to aid dry eye relief is to maintain optimal hydration in the entire body by drinking enough water every day.
 Since millions of Americans are already chronically dehydrated, those prone to eye dryness should make sure to meet the general guideline, which is to drink at least an eight-ounce glass of fluid eight times daily.

 Other basic steps towards prevention and relief include consciously remembering to blink more often, especially when in front of a computer or TV screen, and increasing the humidity in home and work environments with a humidifier or vaporizer.
 Wearing sunglasses while outside may also help to shield eyes from the drying effects of the sun and wind.